yquake2/yquake2/doc/040_cvarlist.md

 * **cl_model_preview_end**: end frame value in multiplayer model preview.
   `-1` - don't show animation.
 Defaults to `94` for show salute animation.

+* **cl_stufftext**: If set to `1` (the default) any stufftext is allowed.
+Since stufftext can inject arbitrary data into the client command buffer this can be harmful.
+A malicious server may execute any console command, alter any cvar or even hijack the client with potentially grave consequences.
+If set to `0` only known to be good messages are allowed.
+This reduces the attack surface significantly.
+  However this will break compatibility with any server and mod which requires non-standard stufftext.
+And there is no guarantee that an attacker can't bypass the filter.

 * **in_grab**: Defines how the mouse is grabbed by Yamagi Quake IIs window.
 If set to `0` the mouse is never grabbed and if set to `1` it's always grabbed.
 If set to `2` (the default) the mouse is grabbed